plenoptic-org/plenoptic/docs/developers/contributing.md

 git push origin my_cool_branch
 ```

-You can also run `git status` at any time to keep track of what files have been changed and are staged for committing.
+You can run `git status` at any time to keep track of what files have been changed and which are staged for committing.
 You can also run `git switch my_other_branch` to move between branches.

-If you have installed pre-commit, you will see a number of tests running, see [Code Style and Linting](code-style-and-linting) for details on these tests.
+If you have installed pre-commit, you will see a number of tests running after you commit, see [Code Style and Linting](code-style-and-linting) for details on these tests.
 Often, these errors will include formatting specifications from [ruff](using-ruff).
 Until these are fixed, the commit will not go through, so you must fix the errors, re-stage, and re-commit (or see [ignoring ruff linting](ignoring-ruff-linting) if needed).

 #### Documenting your code